The Biggest Skincare Ingredients to Know in 2024

-In recent years, we’ve seriously boffed up on our skincare ingredient knowledge: what we put on our skin has become just as important as what we put into it.
-With brands like The Ordinary exploding in popularity thanks to its no-fuss ‘does what is says on the tin’ approach, it’s clear that the skincare ingredient language once reserved for laboratories and those in-the-know is now firmly part of our everydayroutines.
-Here, we break down 2021’s most searched-for skincare ingredients such as vitamin C, retinol and collagen, and share our editor’s picks of some of the best you’ll find in the Beauty Halls and at H beauty.
+In recent years, we’ve seriously increased our skincare ingredient knowledge.
+With brands like The Ordinary exploding in popularity thanks to its no-fuss, ‘does what it says on the tin’ approach and science-backed names like Orveda and Cellcosmet bringing clinical ingredients straight to our bathroom cabinets, it’s clear that the skincare lexicon once reserved for laboratories and those in-the-know is now firmly part of our everyday routines.

 The Acid Alphabet